Trading Method for a Falling Market: Short Selling Stocks

 Short selling may also be used as a hedging tool to protect capital from short-term market volatility.
 To achieve that, traders might open a position in the opposite direction (short) to the one they already have (long).
 This way, if the price continues to decline, they may use the profit from the short position to manage losses from the long one.

-Short Selling with CFDs: Pros and Cons
+Short Selling Stocks: Pros and Cons

 Pros